airdock-io/docker-node/README.md

 Execute:

-		docker run -d -p 80:80 -p 443:443 --name node airdock/node node parameters-for-node
+		docker run -d -p 80:80 -p 443:443 --name node airdock/node parameters-for-node

-To overide entry point do:

-		docker run -ti --name node airdock/node /bin/bash  -l

 The user node (uid 33) in your container should be known into your host.
-As it is a standard user, it should be erver present.
+As it is a standard user, it should be ever present.
 See :
 * [How Managing user in docker container ?](https://github.com/airdock-io/docker-base/wiki/How-Managing-user-in-docker-container)
 * [Common User List](https://github.com/airdock-io/docker-base/wiki/Common-User-List)